A Guide To Su Giudeu, Chia: 11 Best Things To Know

 Su Giudeu

-Facing the beach there is a small island which – depending on the tide – can be reached on foot.
+Facing the beach there is a small island.
+You can get there on foot via the water, but that depends on the tide.
 You can easily go up to admire the views and explore, but you will need rock shoes to wander around!

 Best beaches in Chia

-The best way to reach Su Giudeu beach is by car.
+The best way to reach Su Giudeu beach from Cagliari is by car.
+It takes about 50 minutes.

 Other Useful Information

-Here is some more information that will help you make the most of your day at Su Giudeu.
+Here is some more information that will help you make the most of your day at Su Giudeu Beach.

 What to wear in Sardinia